emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 If everything is working for your language, then the next step is the chapter :ref:`guide-perf`.

-But if things don't work out quite as smoothly for your language as they did in the Scheme example, then you'll be more interested in the chapter :ref:`guide-debug`.
+But in the more likely event that things don't work out quite as smoothly for your language as they did in the Scheme example, then you'll be more interested in the chapter :ref:`guide-debug`.